snap-stanford/snap-python/doc/source/reference/CommunityGirvanNewman.rst

 CommunityGirvanNewman
 '''''''''''''''''''''
+.. note::

+    This page is a draft and under revision.

 .. function:: CommunityGirvanNewman(Graph, CmtyV)

-.. note::

-    This function is not yet supported.

 Girvan-Newman community detection algorithm based on Betweenness centrality.See: Girvan M. and Newman M. E. J., Community structure in social and biological networks, Proc.
 Natl.
 Acad.
 Sci.
 USA99, 7821-7826 (2002)